To

 24. INTERNAL CONTROL SYSTEM AND THEIR ADEQUACY

 The Company has a proper and adequate internal control system to ensure that all assets are safeguarded and protected against loss from unauthorized use or disposition and those transactions are authorised, recorded and reported correctly.
 The internal control is exercised through documented policies, guidelines and procedures.
 This is periodically reviewed by the audit committee to ensure effectiveness of the internal control system.
 The internal control is designed to ensure that the financial and other records are reliable for preparing financial statements and other data, and for maintaining accountability of persons.
-The adequacy of internal financial controls is included in Management Discussion and Analysis Report which is annexed to the Boards Report as Annexure I.
+The adequacy of internal financial controls is included in Management Discussion and Analysis Report which is annexed to the Boards Report as Annexure III.

 25. DECLARATION BY INDEPENDENT DIRECTORS

-The Company has two Independent Directors on Board as on 31st March 2024.
-The Company has received the necessary declaration from each Independent Director in accordance with Section 149(7) of the Companies Act, 2013, that they meet the criteria of Independence as laid down in sub section (6) of Section 149 of the Companies Act, 2013 and subsequently the same was place at the Board Meeting held on 30.05.2024.
+The Company has four Independent Directors on Board.
+The Company has received the necessary declaration from each Independent Director in accordance with Section 149(7) of the Companies Act, 2013, that they meet the criteria of independence as laid down in sub section (6) of Section 149 of the Companies Act, 2013 and subsequently the same was place at the Board Meeting held on 27th May 2025.
+The Company has received the necessary declaration from each Independent Director in accordance with Section 149(7) of the Companies Act, 2013, that they meet the criteria of Independence as laid down in sub section (6) of Section 149 of the Companies Act, 2013 and subsequently the same was place at the Board Meeting held on the same date.
+The Board is of the opinion that the Independent Directors of the Company possess requisite qualifications, experience and expertise and they hold highest standards of integrity.

 26. CORPORATE SOCIAL RESPONSIBILITY (CSR) POLICY